-Non-Academic Behaviors Resulting in University Disciplinary Action

-In addition to any actions taken by the School of Social Work, any conduct by a social work student that reflects an alleged violation of the University Student Code of Conduct will be referred to the Office of Wellness and Community Responsibility for processing.
+Non-Academic Behaviors Resulting in University Disciplinary Action reflects an alleged violation of the University Student Code of Conduct will be referred to the Office of Wellness and Community Responsibility for processing.
 The Office of Wellness and Community Responsibility's Code of Conduct outlines expectations of EMU students and behaviors that could result in disciplinary action through this office.
 Any disciplinary action taken by the Office of Wellness and Community Responsibility is separate from any action taken by the School of Social Work.
 The Conduct Code outlines the kinds of student behaviors that will result in disciplinary action, which may include dismissal from the University.
 Conduct violations by a student off campus in University-related activities (e.g. online activities, field placement, international field placement and course work) will be handled the same as if the violation had occurred on campus.